transcript/samsa2/README.md

 * Trimommatic removes adapter contamination according to a specific file
 * All options are to be specified in the first section of the script
 * The script is formated to be run into a SLURM job scheduler, but this can be easily changed / removed.
+* I've removed the --num_alignments 0 is sortmrna.
+This causes problems and slows things down a lot.
+Plus we don't care about the rRNA alignments.
+If a sequence aligns to one or 1,000 rRNA its out anyways...

 #### To do:
-* reverse the order of the merging and trimming step.
+* reverse the order of the merging and trimming step (but again, maybe not...)
 * simplify some syntax / make sure all paths are relative...